wisecorrectrooster/Ian_BlueStampPortfolio/index.md

   My project is a rock paper scissors machine where it randomly chooses one of the servos to spin.
-It will then have a popsicle stick attached to it witha rock, paper, or scissor drawn on it.
+It will then have a popsicle stick attached to it with a rock, paper, or scissor drawn on it.
 I chose this project as it was interesting looking and around my level.
 So far, I learned how to code Arduino in which I made it spin one of the three servos randomly.
-It works when something is 20 centimeteres or less and the servos spin with a popsicle stick attached to it.
+It works when something is 20 centimeters or less and the servos spin with a popsicle stick attached to it.
 For some reason, the code doesn't run unless it is connected to the computer thorough a USB cable.
-The next step for me is to have the code automattically rune4e4rtgg on without it having to be wired to my computer.
+The next step for me is to have the code automatically run without it having to be wired to my computer.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.